mitliagkas/mitliagkas.github.io/ml-class.md

 Most sets of homework will be submitted in teams of 2 students.
 Some will be submitted individually.

-**Class participation (2%):**
-For actively participating the discussions on the class forums.

 **Lab midterm exam (10%):**
-This exam will take place in the lab and will test the programming abilities of the students
+This exam will take place in the lab on the 5th week of class (early October).
+It will be a hard exam testing the programming abilities of the students in a lab environment.

 **Midterm exam(15%):**
 This exam will cover all the material seen until then.
 Date to be announced.